Bundaberg South

 Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Bundaberg South is around 3,660 as of Feb 2026.
 This reflects an increase of 166 people (4.8%) since the 2021 Census, which reported a population of 3,494 people.
 The change is inferred from the resident population of 3,636, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 22 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,619 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
 For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
 It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, a population increase just below the median of Australia's non-metropolitan areas is expected, with the area expected to increase by 248 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.2% in total over the 17 years.
+Considering the projected demographic shifts, a population increase just below the median of Australia's non-metropolitan areas is expected, with the area expected to increase by 247 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.1% in total over the 17 years.

 Frequently Asked Questions - Population